qdrant/landing_page/qdrant-landing/content/solutions/image-search.md

 Sometimes text search is not enough.

-Find similar images, detect duplicates, or even find a picture by text description - all of that you can do with Qdrant.
+Qdrant allows you to find similar images, detect duplicates, or even find a picture by text description.
-Mostly you won't even need to train a neural network for that.
-Pre-trained models are usually enough to begin with.
+No need to train your own neural network, get started with pre-trained models.

-And with Qdrant filters, you can apply arbitrary business logic on top of a similarity search.
+Qdrant filters enable you to apply arbitrary business logic on top of a similarity search.
 Look for similar clothes cheaper than $20?
 Search for a similar artwork published in the last year?
-Qdrant handles all of these conditions!
+Qdrant handles all possible conditions!

-For the Demo, we put together a food discovery service - it will show you a lunch based on what you visually like or dislike.
+For the Demo, we put together a food discovery service - it will show you a lunch suggestion based on what you visually like or dislike.
 It can also search for a place near you.
-And we didn't train any neural network for that.